Skip to main content

 5) How many person are in the Ancestry Historical Records Collections (with an exact search for a name) with your first name and, separately, your surname?
 Are there any other persons with your complete first-middle-surname?

 1).
-I’m not going to disclose my full name just because of privacy reasons, but I will give my first and middle names.
+I’m not going to disclose my full name just because of privacy reasons, but I will give my first and middle name.
 My first and middle name is Lacie Madison.

 2) On the FamilySearch Tree, the results for this one are slightly different.
 If I only select the exact box for the name field, I receive 712 results, but if I check exact for the birthdate range (I used the birth ranges Randy suggested) as well, I receive 615 results.
 I received 32,549 results for my surname.
 The results for my first name and middle name, as well as my full name, were zero.